 Product flyers are one of the oldest marketing tools in the book.

 Got an exciting sale coming up?
 Get the word out with a product flyer.
-Want to tell customers about your product’s amazing features?
+Finish developing new features and excited to tell your customers?
 Give them an informative product flyer.

 The problem is, people are so used to being sent flyers left right and center that a lot of flyers go unread.